ro6ley/bootcamp-week1/README.md

 # Andela Cohort XVIII Bootcamp Week 1

-My solutions to the Andela Bootcamp week one challenges
+My solutions to the Andela Bootcamp week one challenges for cohort 18

 ## Structure
 This repository is organized as follows: